Connect with others who understand.

 • Support groups or group therapy

-Some comorbidities can affect your health and quality of life with PsA more than others.
-If you do have any of these underlying health conditions, it is important to speak with your doctor about how to manage and treat them.
+Some comorbidities and complications of PsA can affect your health and quality of life more than others.
+If you have any of these underlying health conditions, it’s important to speak with your health care provider about how to manage and treat them.
 Addressing these conditions can help you lead a healthier, more comfortable life.

-Do you have other conditions in addition to psoriatic arthritis?
-Share your experience and tips in the comments below or by posting on MyPsoriasisTeam.
+Do you have other health conditions in addition to PsA?
+How have PsA comorbidities and complications affected your PsA treatment?
+Share your experience in the comments below, or start a conversation on your Activities page.

 References